barakeel/oeis-synthesis/README_smt.md

 1. Run the command `sh prove.sh smt0`.
 2. Monitor the progress of the run in the directory `src/exp/reserved_stringspec`.
-3. This produces a file (after 3 hours) named `output`.
+3. After approximately 3 hours, this produces `src/exp/smt0/output`.
-It can be used to train the model for the next iteration (see self-learning and training).
+   It is used to train the model for the next iteration.
-4. This also produces a file named `current`.
+4. This also produces a file named `src/exp/smt0/current`.
-It is used to keep track of the solutions found up until that point.
+   It keeps track of the solutions found up until that point.

 ### Self-Learning loop
 You can repeat this process (training,inference,proving)